 Communities, like individual people, have habits and habits are difficult to change.
 In Tonga, people habitually use the marine resources as common property.
 According to common law, no person can prevent any other person from taking whatever they like from the sea - especially when it comes to feeding the family.
 The result of this morality is, "If I don't take that small clam, the next person will" (Halapua, 1982).
 There were few legal restrictions on what can or can not be taken.
 With the exception of a handful of species listed in the Birds and Fish Preservation Act, there were no seasons, no size limits, and no enforcement.
 (Today, the new Fisheries Act imposes seasons and size limits, but nobody enforces the law).

 In prior generations, Tongan people took what they needed from the reefs to provide food for their families.
-When they had enough to eat, they stopped fishing.
-Serious commercial fisheries are a recent development in Tonga.
+When they had caught enough to eat, they stopped fishing.
+The promotion of commercial fisheries in the last few decades changed that.
 Fishermen obtained expensive boats and outboard motors with development bank loans.
 This created a new kind of fisherman - one who would fish for money and not stop fishing until the desire for cash was satisfied.
 As everyone knows, the desire for cash is never satisfied.
 Commercialism, modern diving equipment, outboard motors and seaworthy fishing boats were common in Tonga by 1987, so the lack of a community conservation ethic was a problem of this generation and the future.
 Without face-mask and flippers, without a modern boat, large adult giant clams in 5 to 30 meters depth and open water conditions were reasonably safe.
 But they were rapidly vanishing as technology outstripped morality with devastating results.
 The Tongan shallow water marine resources were overfished and the coral reefs badly damaged (IDEC 1990).

 Changing public beliefs is hard, changing public behavior is much more difficult, but it is the most necessary task of environmental improvement.
 Whenever a community acts to preserve a resource, individuals must sacrifice their own personal interest.
 In the case of the giant clams, individuals had to overcome their personal desire to kill the clams in the sanctuary; even if they were very hungry or wanted to sell the meat for money they truly needed.
-During the progress of the program I often thought how hard it would be to have one's children crying from hunger at night with 100 large and delicious giant clams right there in front of the village.
+During the progress of the Giant Clam Sanctuary program I often thought how hard it would be to have one's children crying from hunger at night with 100 large and delicious giant clams right there in front of the village.
 What kind of incentive would be needed to overcome a father's need to feed the family?
 The Tongan legal system would never fine or jail someone for obtaining food from the sea for their family, sanctuary or not.
-(Actually, hunger is not a big problem in Tonga, overeating and junk food is more of a health problem there than starvation).

 If the community feels it is more important for an individual to have easy access to food than to protect the clams for future generations, the clams won't survive long.
 If, however, the people feel the survival of the clams in the sanctuary are vital to the maintenance of their social obligations, nobody will harm them.